sdelcourt/sde.videorent/README.rst

 Prerequisites
 -------------

-You need the python2.7 virtualenv command under the alias ``virtualenv-2.7``
+You need a python2.7 virtualenv command under the alias ``virtualenv-2.7``

 If you already have a 2.7 virtualenv, in a terminal do::